 Every morning I drink a cup of warm water with freshly squeezed lemon juice and grated ginger.
-It’s an amazing energizer that stimulates digestion, boosts our immune system and alkalizes the body.
+It’s an amazing energizer that stimulates digestion, boosts your immune system and alkalizes the body.
+(Make sure to use a straw though, as the lemon juice can damage your tooth enamel!)

-Lemons are also great for external use for both skin and hair.
+Lemons are also great for your skin and hair.

 They are a rich source of vitamin C, an important antioxidant that helps fight free radicals and can slow down premature aging.